Past Performances

 The choir delighted their audience with a whirl of Christmas music, arranged and conducted by Philip Norman.
 There were showbiz favourites - ‘Sleigh Ride’ and ‘The most wonderful time of the year’, there was ‘Only a little village’ (quaint Victorian schmaltz!), and there was Gounod’s angelic ‘Gloria’.
 On top of this, the concert included specially arranged sequences of carols for choir and audience interspersed with bright brass interludes by the Aurelian Brass ensemble.
 In addition, there were songs for choral trio, quintet and ensemble, and a dazzling solo by soprano Fiona Gardner.

-A wonderful and entertaining evening was had by all.
-A good turn out for a Summer Concert which included a piece written by the accompanist Richard Wilkins which was premiered at the concert.
+Concert which included a piece written by the accompanist Richard Wilkins which was premiered at the concert.
 He was extremely happy with the performance.

 Pieces arranged by the Musical Director Philip Norman were also very well received, particularly with amusement the way he kept the choir holding one note on his piece Kalinka.

-Questors Choir were very pleased to be included in the line up of this Sangerstevne.
-We will be performing the "Kyrie" and "Gloria" from Missa Choralis by Franz Liszt which we are also performing as part of our Spring Concert.
+ing the "Kyrie" and "Gloria" from Missa Choralis by Franz Liszt which we are also performing as part of our Spring Concert.

 We had an enjoyable time with a good turn out of the choir.